usaid-cs/yesterday-i-learned/random.md

 - A [Dutch rudder](https://www.urbandictionary.com/define.php?term=Dutch%20Rudder) is having someone jerk you off by moving your own forearm.
 - Ladies don't share underwear.
 They share everything else.
 - Walking while farting is also called [crop dusting](https://www.urbandictionary.com/define.php?term=crop%20dusting).
-- You are [supposed](https://www.reddit.com/r/LifeProTips/comments/9lx87k/lpt_be_respectful_of_haunted_house_actors_theyre/) to act scared in a haunted house out of courtesy.
 - [Interpol](https://en.wikipedia.org/wiki/Interpol) is a real organisation facilitating international police cooperation, and Taiwan is not in it.
 - "Stories" appeal to people who understand that their social media content will eventually come back to haunt them.
 - The Matrix screensaver was originally [a sushi recipe](https://www.foodandwine.com/news/matrix-code-sushi-recipe).
 - A "tint" can only be a pure colour plus the colour white, while "shade" can only be a pure colour with the colour black.
 If it is both then use "tone" instead.
 - [Domain fronting](https://en.wikipedia.org/wiki/Domain_fronting) hides the true domain of an API service.
 For example, Signal looks like it is connecting to AWS in Saudi Arabia.
-- Tons of datacenter servers are compromised at the hardware level by [Chinese nation-level hardware hacks](https://www.bloomberg.com/news/features/2018-10-04/the-big-hack-how-china-used-a-tiny-chip-to-infiltrate-america-s-top-companies) that disguise as signal couplers, but are actually "injecting its own code or altering the order of the instructions the CPU was meant to follow".
-It is expected that consumer devices made in China are also part of the attack.
+- Bloomberg claims that tons of datacenter servers are compromised at the hardware level by [Chinese nation-level hardware hacks](https://www.bloomberg.com/news/features/2018-10-04/the-big-hack-how-china-used-a-tiny-chip-to-infiltrate-america-s-top-companies) that disguise as signal couplers, but are actually "injecting its own code or altering the order of the instructions the CPU was meant to follow".
+[Bloomberg said it found this very hack *at* Bloomberg](https://news.ycombinator.com/item?id=18146486), while [Apple and Amazon deny this story](https://news.ycombinator.com/item?id=18145815).
 - Three or more stations operating (say a radio) over a common frequency, it's called [a net](https://en.wikipedia.org/wiki/Amateur_radio_net) because the resulting graph looks like a net.
 [Such an operation](https://en.wikipedia.org/wiki/Net_operation) has a supervisor sometimes.
 - A [drey](https://www.thefreedictionary.com/drey) is a squirrel nest.
 - "Wright", "Zimmermann", and "Schreiner" are all surnames for "carpenter".